ruby-cube/rue/packages/etre/README.md

     __prereqs__: {
         Frog,
         Prince
-        // VSCode: control+space for intellisense to show other required roles: $Character }
+        // VSCode: control+space for intellisense to show other required roles: Character }
 });
 ```